 Academic Integrity: In order to maintain a culture of academic integrity, members of the University of Waterloo are expected to promote honesty, trust, fairness, respect and responsibility.
+See the UWaterloo Academic Integrity webpage and the Arts Academic Integrity webpage for more information.

 Discipline: A student is expected to know what constitutes academic integrity, to avoid committing academic offences, and to take responsibility for his/her actions.
 A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about "rules" for group work/collaboration should seek guidance from the course professor, academic advisor, or the Undergraduate Associate Dean.
 When misconduct has been found to have occurred, disciplinary penalties will be imposed under Policy 71 - Student Discipline.
-For information on categories of offenses and types of penalties, students should refer to Policy 71 - Student Discipline (https://uwaterloo.ca/secretariat-general-counsel/policies-procedures-guidelines/policy-71)
+For information on categories of offenses and types of penalties, students should refer to Policy 71 - Student Discipline.
+For typical penalties check Guidelines for the Assessment of Penalties.

 Grievance: A student who believes that a decision affecting some aspect of his/her university life has been unfair or unreasonable may have grounds for initiating a grievance.
-Read Policy 70 - Student Petitions and Grievances (https://uwaterloo.ca/secretariat-general-counsel/policies-procedures-guidelines/policy-70), Section 4.
+Read Policy 70 - Student Petitions and Grievances, Section 4.
+When in doubt, please be certain to contact the department's administrative assistant who will provide further assistance.

-Appeals: A student may appeal the finding and/or penalty in a decision made under Policy 70 - Student Petitions and Grievances (other than regarding a petition) or Policy 71 - Student Discipline if a ground for an appeal can be established.
-Read Policy 72 - Student Appeals (https://uwaterloo.ca/secretariat-general-counsel/policies-procedures-guidelines/policy-72).
+Appeals: A decision made or penalty imposed under Policy 70 - Student Petitions and Grievances (other than a petition) or Policy 71 - Student Discipline may be appealed if there is a ground.
+A student who believes he/she has a ground for an appeal should refer to Policy 72 - Student Appeals.